Lead Paint Poisoning

 Because the use of lead remains somewhat widespread, parents and consumers in general are encouraged to carefully read labels and any contract addendums prior to making a purchase or agreeing to rent a residence.

 Although it is possible to suffer from severe emergency symptoms after ingesting a single high dose of lead, it is much more common for lead poisoning to build up over time after being repeatedly exposed to small amounts.
-This is especially dangerous for young children who can struggle with developmental disabilities as a result of nerve and brain damage caused by long-term exposure.
+This is especially dangerous for young children who can struggle with developmental disabilities as a result of nerve damage caused by long-term exposure.
 Parents should keep an eye out for unexplained behavior problems at school, hearing problems, slowed body growth, and evidence of kidney damage, which can all be caused by exposure to lead paint at a young age.
 Physical symptoms in adults could also include abdominal pain, anemia, infertility, insomnia, headaches, and seizures.

 Call Today for Help with Your Case